Jatindra Nath Das: Death and legacy

 His medical report of 12 September 1929 read:'Das has fever- temperature morning 100 degrees, evening 99 degrees, pulse is 130 p.m.-very rapid.
 Vomitted only once in the day.
 Retching and hiccup still persists though less in frequency and duration.
 Mentally still clear.
 Taking water to which glucose is added without his knowledge.'Jatin Das died on 13 September 1929, Friday, at the lap of his brother Kiron Das at 1.00 pm.
 The bier was carried on shoulders by Dr. Gopi Chand Bhargava, Dr. Muhammad Alam, Dr. Saifuddin Kitchlew, Sardar Sardul Singh Caveseer, Dr. Benarasi Das, Sardar Kishan Singh(Bhagat Singh's father) and Lala Duni Chand.

 It is reported that Das used to sing Rabindranath Tagore's poem “Ekla chalo re,” in his final days.
+On Das's death, Subhas gave Rs 600 to bring his body from Lahore to Calcutta and sent telegrams to all intermediate to arrange for ice, water and other conveniences for those accompanying the body.

 Durgawati Devi led the funeral procession, which went from Lahore to Calcutta by train.
 Sardar Kishan Singh, Bhagat Singh’s father, and Kiron Das, Jatin Das's younger brother accompanied the coffin.
 Thousands of people rushed to the railway stations to pay homage to Das.
 A two-mile long procession in Calcutta carried the coffin to the cremation ground.
-Subhash Chandra Bose (along with Smt.
+Subhas Chandra Bose (along with Smt.
 Basanti Devi -widow of C.R.
 Das, Mrs Kamla Nehru, Dr B.C.
 Roy, Shayama Prasad Mukerji and Maulvi Shamasuddin) received the coffin of Das at Howrah railway station.
 Bose led the funeral procession to the cremation ground.

 The hunger strike of Das in prison was a crucial moment in the resistance against illegal detentions.